ropapermaker/YouClip/README.md

 ### What Is YouClip?
 ![image](https://user-images.githubusercontent.com/81928644/127772911-a80efc4a-2852-434d-a04f-71e9c349905a.png)

-!
-This is the Retro Theme of YouClip!
-You can access the main branch [here.](https://github.com/adornerz/YouClip)

 YouClip takes the video whose link you provided, downloads it and crops it in the timestamps given. <br /> It uses a fancy GUI using `HTML`, `CSS` and `Javascript`, but don't expect too much; it was done in two days with me being a complete begginer in this GUI field.
 For the backend, `python` downloads and crops the video